Directives¶

 If you want to select only

-of ini file like the following, you can use:start-at: [second-section]
+[second-section]of ini file like the following, you can use:start-at: [second-section]and:end-before: [third-section]:[first-section] var_in_first=true [second-section] var_in_second=true [third-section] var_in_third=true

 Useful cases of these option is working with tag comments.

-options keep lines between comments:if __name__ == "__main__": # [initialize] app.start(":8000") # [initialize]
+:start-after: [initialized]and:end-before: [initialized]options keep lines between comments:if __name__ == "__main__": # [initialize] app.start(":8000") # [initialize]

 When lines have been selected in any of the ways described above, the line numbers in

-.When specifying particular parts of a file to display, it can be useful to display the original line numbers.
+emphasize-linesrefer to those selected lines, counted consecutively starting at1.When specifying particular parts of a file to display, it can be useful to display the original line numbers.
 This can be done using the

-option, which is however allowed only when the selection consists of contiguous lines.You can prepend and/or append a line to the included code, using the
+lineno-matchoption, which is however allowed only when the selection consists of contiguous lines.You can prepend and/or append a line to the included code, using the

-markers.If you want to show the diff of the code, you can specify the old file by giving a
+prependandappendoption, respectively.
+This is useful e.g. for highlighting PHP code that doesn’t include the<?php/?>markers.If you want to show the diff of the code, you can specify the old file by giving a

-option:.. literalinclude:: example.py :diff: example.py.orig
+diffoption:.. literalinclude:: example.py :diff: example.py.orig

 This shows the diff between